This post might have affiliate links, please check out my full disclosure policy.

 For the graham cracker crust:

 - Spray an 8″ x 8” baking pan with baking spray and press the graham cracker mixture into the bottom and sides.
-You can use the bottom of a measuring cup to help press it down hard and evenly.

 - Bake for 10 mins until it smells like heaven from your oven and the crust is golden brown.